 2018 Dendrochronicle Events

-Coralie will be presenting a paper at the Investigating Tree Archaeology conference at Sheffield Hallam University on 16/17 May 2018.
-Title is ‘From tree-rings to timber trade: dendrochronological evidence for woodland history in Scotland‘.
-More info on the conference here https://www.ukeconet.org/tree_archaeology.html
+Coralie presented a paper at the Investigating Tree Archaeology conference at Sheffield Hallam University on 16/17 May 2018.
+The title was ‘From tree-rings to timber trade: dendrochronological evidence for woodland history in Scotland‘.
+The conference abstracts are available on the following page: https://www.ukeconet.org/tree_archaeology.html

 2017 Dendrochronicle Events